J

 N3 2JU

-Jewish Child’s Day is a leading grant giving charity, which has been improving the lives of Jewish children in need worldwide for 75 years.
+Jewish Child’s Day (JCD) is the UK’s leading grant giving Jewish charity.
+We have been transforming the lives of over 1.5 million children in need, worldwide, for 76 years.

-We use grant funding to support organisations who help us to ensure that no Jewish child should live in hardship, need, pain or suffering — anywhere.
+We use grant funding to support organisations who help us to ensure that NO Jewish child should live in hardship, need, pain or suffering — anywhere.
+Each year, over 25,000 Jewish children rely upon us to save them from deprivation, disadvantage, abuse and neglect.
+We are there to nurture them and offer them a better, brighter future.

 With your help, Jewish Child’s Day, will continue to support dozens of organisations providing medical, educational, therapeutic and humanitarian aid, respite care, protection, and poverty relief to children in need in the UK, Israel and worldwide!